Extended Producer Responsibility for packaging (EPR)

 Producer registration

-Registering direct enables the producer to avoid CS fees and markups on PRNs, but the producer is then liable if it fails to secure the PRNs it needs to meet its recycling targets.
+- Registering direct enables the producer to avoid CS fees and markups on PRNs, but the producer is then legally liable if it fails to secure the PRNs it needs to meet its recycling targets.

-Registering with a CS reduces the registration fee (see below) but there will be significant CS fees.
+- Registering with a CS reduces the registration fee (see below) but there will be significant CS fees.
 However, the CS takes full legal responsibility for meeting its member’s targets.

-Online businesses – those selling products on behalf of overseas companies – have to pay an additional registration fee on top of the standard fee.
+- Online businesses – those selling products on behalf of overseas companies – have to pay an additional registration fee on top of the standard fee.

 Producer data reporting

 Under the previous system, packaging was packaging.
 EPR now requires packaging to be reported under a number of different types with the main aim of distinguishing household packaging from non-household packaging.
+This is because household packaging will have a waste fee applied per tonne placed on the market whereas all packaging will be subject to the recycling targets.

 Previously, data had to be reported once a year by early April.
-EPR now requires data to be reported:
+EPR requires data to be reported:

 - By large producers every 6 months by 1 April (for 1 Jan – 30 Jun) and 1 October (for 1 Jul – 30 Sep)